garudlab/Wasney-Briscoe/analysis/README.md

 - Supplementary Figure 5
 - Supplementary Figure 6

-Guides on how to process data for and create supplementary figures 1-5 can be found [here](https://github.com/garudlab/Wasney-Briscoe/blob/main/analysis/supplementary_figures.md).
+Guides on how to generate supplementary figures 1-5 can be found [here](https://github.com/garudlab/Wasney-Briscoe/blob/main/analysis/supplementary_figures.md).

 ## Supplementary tables

+- Supplementary table 2
+- Supplementary table 3

+Guides on how to process data for and generate supplementary tables 2-3 can be found [here](https://github.com/garudlab/Wasney-Briscoe/blob/main/analysis/supplementary_tables.md).